 The annual pension expense reflects changes in the net pension liability from the prior year to the current year, with limited smoothing for deferred items.
 Because GASB requires that a portion of the changes in the net pension liability due to gains and losses and assumption changes be reflected during the current fiscal year, the final pension expense for any year will not be known until after the fiscal year end.
-Exhibit 5 shows the pension expense for the fiscal year ending June 30, 2016.
+Exhibit 5 shows the pension expense for the fiscal year ending June 30, 2017.

-The service cost shown on Exhibit 5 is based on the results of the July 1, 2015 GASB 67 and 68 Valuation.
-It is more than double the amount shown on Exhibit 5 in last year's report due to changes in the assumptions and methods effective July 1, 2015.
+The service cost shown on Exhibit 5 is based on the results of the July 1, 2016 GASB 67 and 68 Valuation.